Ina Fabry in 2002

 Katja-Isabel Müller - raced single-seaters in Germany in the 1990s.
 She reached as far as the Formula Opel Euroseries in 1997, after several seasons in Formula König, Formula Opel and Formula BMW.
 Her best overall result was eighth in the 1994 BMW ADAC Formel Junior Meisterschaft.
 1996 was another good season; she was ninth in the German Formula Opel Challenge.
 She did some saloon racing in 1995 as well, driving a Citroen AX in German Touring Cars.
 Her season took in the 24-hour races at the Nürburgring and Spa.

 Carrie Schreiner – former karter with two German championships under her belt, now taking her first steps in senior-level motorsport.
 She tested a Formula 4 car in the UK at the end of 2014, with a view to competing in the Winter Series, but did not take up the drive.
 In 2015, she raced in the German ADAC Formula 4 championship.
 Her best results have been two 15th places, at Hochenheim and Oschersleben.
 She was 44th in the championship, and was the best of the three female drivers taking part this year.
 She managed to race in both British and German F4 in 2016, performing much better in the UK.
 She managed one fourth place, at Thruxton, and two other top-tens, leaving her 17th in the championship.
 She struggled in the German series.
+In 2017, she switched from small single-seaters to big sportscars, spending much of the year racing a Lamborghini Huracan in the European and Asian Super Trofeo.
+She was second in the Middle East championship.
+Back home, she also tried out an Audi R8 LMS in the DMV Gran Turismo Touring Car Cup.
+She was third in her second race at Hockenheim.

 Delia Stegemann - took part in German Formula 3 between 1985 and 1987.
 Her best result was a 15th place, in 1986.
 Her cars were a Ralt RT30 and a Martini.
 Before that, she won the 1982 Ford Fiesta Ladies' Cup.
 In 1983 and 1985, she did some Formula Ford racing.
 Her best Formula Ford finish was third at the Nürburgring, in a Royale.
 She was last active in 1991, when she was 66th in the Nürburgring 24 Hours in a Fiesta XR2.
 She used the same car in the Fiesta Mixed Cup, sharing it with Josef Venc.
 They scored one second place.